-Last week I shared how our living room is slowly turning into an adult-looking space.
+Last week I shared on Instagram and on the blog how our living room is slowly turning into an adult-looking space.
 One of the ways I accomplished this was by adding some living room window treatments to the mix.
 We also got new couches, in case you missed the post and need a refresher on what the living room looked like before.

 I’m going for more of a casual vibe in the living room.
 And after looking over a lot of my inspiration photos, I noticed many of the living rooms had bamboo roman shades paired with white curtains.
 So this this the route I took.